kwasniew/hyperbook/manuscript/ch7.md

 # Chapter 7: Subscriptions

-## Understanding long running effects (subscriptions)
+## Understanding long-running effects (subscriptions)

 The HTTP effect you've been using so far was **short-lived**.
-A request is sent, a response arrives and the effect is over.
+A request is sent, a response arrives, and the effect is over.
 Not all effects follow this pattern.
 E.g. if you open a connection to a WebSocket it will be running for a long time.
-It doesn't fit the the short-lived HTTP request-response model.
+It doesn't fit the short-lived HTTP request-response model.

 In Hyperapp you use **subscriptions** to handle those **long-lived** effects.

-To build intuition about subscriptions look at different even sources that fit this model:
+To build intuition about subscriptions, look at even different sources that fit this model:
 * WebSockets
 * setInterval
 * mouse moves